Types of spark plugs

 Copper Spark Plugs

-The center electrode of this type of spark plug is a copper core coated with a nickel alloy.
+The centre electrode of this type of spark plug is a copper core coated with a nickel alloy.
 It has the largest diameter of all the other spark plugs, so it needs more voltage to generate a spark.

 Nickel alloy is a material that is soft and not very durable, so spark plugs will need to be replaced more frequently than other types.
 Some cars are designed to use copper spark plugs despite their shorter lifespan.